 Section 8 notice received.
 You have the right to stay.

-At least 2 months' (or 8 weeks') rent is unpaid both at the time of serving notice and at the date of the hearing.
+At least 3 months' (or 13 weeks') rent is unpaid both at the time of serving notice and at the date of the hearing — thresholds tightened by the Renters' Rights Act 2025 (up from 2 months / 8 weeks).

 Ground 10 — Some rent arrears